 Does morality prove God’s existence?

 The last step in the moral argument claims that God is probably real.
 This conclusion follows logically, but its force depends upon how convinced its hearers are by the first two premises.
 Neither the claim that moral facts are objectively real, nor God as the best explanation are indisputably or uncontroversially true, so the moral argument is not inescapable.
 Despite this, it is eminently reasonable, and very many thoughtful people have found it elegantly and intuitively persuasive.
 While (perhaps) it lacks the power to coerce belief in God, it remains among the most powerful tools in the case for reasonable Christian faith.
 It is for this reason it underpinned C.S.
 Lewis’ classic Mere Christianity and remains powerfully defended by philosophers like William Lane Craig, C. Stephen Evans, Robert Adams and recently by Baggert and Walls in God and Cosmos: Moral Truth and Human Meaning.

 Richard Shumack is a philosopher of religion and a part-time Research Fellow at the Centre for Public Christianity.
-He is also Director of the Arthur Jeffery Centre for the Study of Islam at Melbourne School of Theology, and part of the Understanding and Answering Islam team for Ravi Zacharias International Ministries.
+He is also Director of the Arthur Jeffery Centre for the Study of Islam at Melbourne School of Theology.
 He teaches critical thinking and speaks regularly on the ethics of religious belief, worldview, Islamic philosophy, and (sometimes) sport.
 He is the author of The Wisdom of Islam and the Foolishness of Christianity.

 Baggett & Walls, God and Cosmos: Moral Truth and Human Meaning, 1st Edition, Oxford University Press, 2016.
 (Advanced)